microsoft/testfx/docs/RFCs/011-Sdk-Testing-Platform.md

 The reason for opting-in/out this experience is
 1. if we were to auto-infer if test projects were using vstest or the testing platform is we will end up with many vulnerabilities, thus making it hard to handle this correctly.
-2. Mixed mode (i.e. having projects with vstest and testing platform in the same solution) will never work as the two platform have different command line options and different features.
+2. Mixed mode (i.e. having projects using vstest and testing platform in the same solution) will never work as the two platforms have different command line options and different features, thus the mapping will not work as expected.

 ## Note